Twins vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 35 hits with nine doubles, a triple, three home runs and 24 walks.
-He has driven in 17 runs with five stolen bases.
+- Ramirez has 36 hits with nine doubles, a triple, three home runs, 24 walks and 17 RBI.
+He's also stolen five bases.

-- Ramirez has recorded a base hit in four games in a row.
-During his last five outings he is hitting .250 with three walks.
+- Ramirez will look for his sixth straight game with a hit in this contest.
+During his last five outings he is hitting .300 with three walks.

 Ramírez Recent Games